 The following list represents key challenges every single parent (or those dating a single parent) should know before deciding to remarry.
 Open your eyes wide now and you—and your children—will be grateful later.

-1. Wait two-three years following a divorce or the death of your spouse before seriously dating.
+1. Wait two to three years following a divorce or the death of your spouse before seriously dating.
 No, I’m not kidding.
 Most people need a few years to fully heal from the ending of a previous relationship.
-Moving into new relationships short-circuits the healing process, so do yourself a favor and grieve the pain, don’t run from it.
+Moving into a new relationship short-circuits the healing process, so do yourself a favor and grieve the pain, don’t run from it.
 In addition, your children will need at least this much time to heal and find stability in their visitation schedule.
 Slow down.

-3. Know how to cook a stepfamily.
-Most people think the way to cook a stepfamily is with a blender ("blended family"), microwave, pressure cooker, or food processor.
+3. Know how to "cook" a stepfamily.
+Most people think the way to cook a stepfamily is with a blender, microwave, pressure cooker, or food processor.
 Nothing could be further from the truth.
 All of these "cooking styles" attempt to combine the family ingredients in a rapid fashion.
 Unfortunately, resentment and frustration are the only results.

 The way to cook a stepfamily is with a crockpot.
 Once thrown into the pot, it will take time and low heat to bring ingredients together, requiring that adults step into a new marriage with determination and patience.
-The average stepfamily takes five-sevent years to combine; some take longer.
+The average stepfamily takes five to seven years to combine; some take longer.
 There are no quick recipes.
 (Read more about how to cook a stepfamily here.)